Civic Technology

 Citizens have legal rights to government information they can't practically exercise.
 Finding the right agency takes hours.
 Requests disappear without acknowledgment.
 Responses arrive months late—or never.
 The transparency laws exist, but the infrastructure to use them doesn't.
 Government data that should inform public debate sits locked in filing cabinets and legacy databases.

 Gavin Rozzi builds civic technology that closes this gap—platforms that automate what used to be manual, track what used to be invisible, and publish what used to be buried.
-His work spans public records access, housing program transparency, and open data systems that turn legal rights into practical realities.
+His work spans public records access, housing program transparency like the NJ Eviction Guide, and open data systems that turn legal rights into practical realities.

 OPRAmachine